PlasmaPy/PlasmaPy/docs/install.rst

 Installing Python
 =================

+.. |minpython| replace:: 3.8

-PlasmaPy requires Python_ 3.8 or newer.
+PlasmaPy requires Python_ |minpython| or newer.
 If you do not have Python_ installed already, here are the instructions to `download Python`_ and install it.